 A plan for general insurers to move from respond, to recover and thrive in the wake of COVID-19

-The general insurance, or property & casualty sector, has an opportunity to capitalise on changes—by embracing digital, truly understanding the customer, utilising automation and future-proofing the operating model by investing in digital technologies—to set the foundation for future success.
+The general insurance, or property & casualty sector, has an opportunity to capitalize on changes—by embracing digital, truly understanding the customer, utilizing automation, and future-proofing the operating model by investing in digital technologies—to set the foundation for future success.

 To help insurers respond to this crisis, we outline areas which we believe general insurers may want to focus on in order to thrive in a post-pandemic world.